Cultural environments

 European Heritage Days

-The European Heritage Days is a programme package that covers the whole Europe.
-It consists of tens of thousands of public events where people can learn about both new and familiar places.
-It is an excellent example of the power of cultural environments in creating a sense of community and boosting real actions for the benefit of one’s own environment.
+European Heritage Days is a Europe-wide programme in which people and communities present and cherish their own cultural heritage.
+In Finland, the programme is implemented under the name Euroopan kulttuuriympäristöpäivät.
+Open days, guided tours, volunteer activities and many other public events invite people to explore both new and familiar places.
+The Days are an excellent example of the power of the cultural environment to foster a sense of community and inspire concrete actions for the benefit of one’s own surroundings.

-The theme for 2025 is Architectural Heritage.
-The theme for 2026 is Heritage at Risk and that for 2027 is Hidden Heritage.
+The theme for 2026 is Worth Caring For, Heritage at Risk and the theme for 2027 Hidden Heritage.

 Grants for the management of cultural environments

-The Centres for Economic Development, Transport and the Environment award grants for the maintenance and improvements of sites with cultural and historical value and their surroundings.
+The Economic Development Centres award grants for the maintenance and improvements of sites with cultural and historical value and their surroundings.
 Grants may be awarded to private owners, organisations working for the benefit of the built heritage and municipalities.

 Grants for the management of cultural environments are also awarded by the Ministry of Education and Culture, Finnish Heritage Agency and Finnish Local Heritage Federation.